Wednesday, May 31, 2023

 Tip #3- Practice Using Left-Side Pedal Assist Gears

 Now switch back to the hardest gear so you can safely practice changing the left, pedal assist gears.
-This is where you’ll pick up speed fast, so keeping your e-bike in the highest right-hand gear will allow more control when you’re just beginning.
+This is where you’ll pick up speed fast.
+So, keeping your e-bike in the highest right-hand gear will allow you more control when you’re just beginning.

 You should be starting at the lowest level of pedal assist.
 So, once you’re headed on a straight path (and away from cars and other moving objects), push the pedal assist button to level 2.
 Continue pedaling at a consistent rhythm while you carefully increase the pedal assist level.
 Get accustomed to each speed before you go to the next level.